Fix: “Can’t connect to your DHCP server” Error in Xbox

 Clearing the Alternative MAC address

-7. Reset your console and see if the Xbox Can’t Connect to DHCP Server issue has been fixed.
+7. Reset your console and see if the Xbox can’t connect to the DHCP server issue has been fixed.

-Another cause could be that the internet connection is unable to connect to the DHCP Server.
-This can happen because the IPv4 Settings are not the same on your Xbox connection as there are for your network connection.
+Another cause could be that the internet connection is unable to connect to the DHCP server.
+This can happen because the IPv4 settings on your Xbox connection are not the same as those for your network connection.

-You should first need to find which is the correct IP and IPv4 address for your network connection.
-After that, you need to go back to your Xbox console and change both the IP and DNS settings to the correct ones.
+First, you need to find the correct IP and IPv4 addresses for your network connection.
+After that, go back to your Xbox console and change both the IP and DNS settings to the correct ones.

 Here are the steps on how to do this:

 1. Connect the Ethernet cable from your console to the computer.
-In case you are using Wi-Fi, make sure to connect to the exact network connection.
+If you are using Wi-Fi, make sure to connect to the correct network connection.

 2. Go to your PC and press the Windows key + R to open a Run dialog box.
-Type inside the search bar ‘cmd‘, and press to open the Command Prompt.
+Type ‘cmd‘ inside the search bar and press Enter to open the Command Prompt.

 Opening the Command Prompt